 LEAD®-trained officers who make diversions to LEAD® should complete and attach the "Multnomah LEAD® Cover Sheet" to the arrest report for every PCS arrest made.
-This cover sheet should be completed for all PCS arrests - those that result in diversion and for those not resulting in diversion.
+This cover sheet should be completed for all PCS arrests - those that result in diversion and for those that do not result in diversion.